ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layer-config.md

 *array of objects*, only applies to layers that [have vector client data](#layer-abilities)

 Specifies the z-order of how graphics should be drawn on the map.
-While the array structure supports multiple fields, the current version of the ESRI API (`v4.24`) will only support one field.
-If missing, the default draw order will be used (usually Object ID, or an alternate primary index defined on the server).
+While the array structure supports multiple fields, the current version of the ESRI API (`v4.29`) will only support one field.
+If missing, the draw order will be the order that features are returned from the source.

-It is highly recommended to use a field with unique values to avoid current limitations in the ESRI clients ability to determine a top-most feature (will impact maptip accuracy)

 - `field`: string.
-The field name that contains the data to order by.
+The field name that contains the values to order by.
 Case sensitive.
+The field must have a numeric or date data type.
+- `arcade`: string.
+An [Arcade](https://developers.arcgis.com/javascript/latest/arcade/) expression that evaluates to a number or date.
+Draw order will be based on the expression result.
 - `ascending`: boolean.
 If `true`, smaller values will appear "on top" of larger values. `false` will produce the opposite order.
+Defaults to `true`.

+One of `field` or `arcade` must be specified, but not both.

 ```js
 {